 How Heavy is the Piece of Jewelry You Want?

 If you’re looking to get a chunky necklace or bracelet more as a statement piece that you don’t see yourself wearing all the time and it’s more trendy than classic, get a costume piece or buy gold plated.
 Solid gold (14k/18k) is sold by weight.
 The higher the weight, the higher the price.
 And the higher the gold content, the higher the price.
 For instance, 14k will be much less expensive than 18k gold.

 If you want to invest in solid gold even for a larger piece, consider purchasing hollow gold instead of solid.
-For instance, for paperclip necklaces, I recommend hollow gold links which give the same look of solid gold but are much lighter in weight, and therefore less expensive.
+For instance, for paperclip necklaces, I recommend hollow or semi-hollow gold links which give the same look of solid gold but are much lighter in weight, and therefore less expensive.
 Personally, I do not like heavy chains around my neck and prefer light weight on my neck as well as my ears.
 How can you tell?
 The weight of the gold will be much heavier when the gold is solid throughout the piece.

 Finally, know your lengths and sizes.
 For instance, A necklace that is 18 inches will be heavier and therefore more expensive than 16 inches.

 How Does Brand Pricing Affect My Investment?

 You may be thinking “Aha! that is why the pictures of seemingly the same piece of 14k gold are so different among brands!”

 It’s true that solid gold will likely be 3-5x the weight of hollow gold which may lead to higher pricing.
 But another key factor in pricing is the brand’s markup.
 If the brand is designer like Tiffany or Cartier, they will be marking up their items A LOT for their brand name.